Anita Bryant: Career

+Between 1964 and 1969, Bryant performed at multiple White House functions, including both the Democratic Convention in Chicago and the Miami Republican Convention in 1968.
+She was nominated for two Grammy Awards: best sacred performance and best spiritual performance.

+In 1967, with I Believe she moved towards gospel which would also characterize the music of her other albums.

 In 1969, Bryant became a spokeswoman for the Florida Citrus Commission, and nationally televised commercials featured her singing "Come to the Florida Sunshine Tree" and stating the commercials' tagline: "Breakfast without orange juice is like a day without sunshine."
 (Later, the slogan became, "It isn't just for breakfast anymore!")
 In addition during that time, she appeared in advertisements for Coca-Cola, Kraft Foods, Holiday Inn, and Tupperware.
 In the 1970s, Bryant was teamed up with the Disney Character "Orange Bird", with whom she appeared in several orange juice commercials.
 She also sang the Orange Bird Song and narrated the Orange Bird record album, with music written by the Sherman Brothers.
 She also published her cookbook, Bless This Food: The Anita Bryant Family Cookbook, described as "Much more than a cookbook, this is the story of a family devoted to Christ."

 Bryant sang "The Battle Hymn of the Republic" during the half-time show of Super Bowl V in 1971, and at the graveside services for President of the United States Lyndon B. Johnson in 1973.
+She also co-hosted the televised segment of the Orange Bowl Parade for nine years.

 Bryant hosted a two-hour television special, The Anita Bryant Spectacular, in March 1980.
 She recounted her autobiography, appeared in medleys of prerecorded songs, and interviewed Pat Boone.
 The West Point Glee Club and General William Westmoreland participated.